root-project/root/docbook/users-guide/AddingaClass.md

 ClassDef(TEvent,0);
 ```

-If you want to prevent the generation of` Streamer()`, see the chapter
+If you want to prevent the generation of `Streamer()`, see the section
 "Adding a Class with a Shared Library".

 ### Dictionaries for STL